Optimal schedule of multi-channel quantum Zeno dragging with application to solving the k-SAT problem: Defining the Setting for Zeno Dragging and -SAT

 with

 where $\hat{R}_y(\phi)$ is the single-qubit rotation operator by an angle $\phi$ around the $y$ axis of the Bloch sphere.
 The $\alpha_i \in [n]$ label the (qu)bits involved in the clause $\alpha$, while the $\{l_{\alpha_1}, l_{\alpha_2},\cdots, l_{\alpha_k} \} \in \{-1, +1 \}^k$ encode whether the corresponding variable is negated or not in the clause.
 The main idea is that each projector $\hat{P}_{\alpha}(\theta)$ then features a 1-eigenvalue subspace where the qubits $\alpha_1,...,\alpha_k$ are all orthogonal to the value favored by the clause, and a 0-eigenvalue subspace where the clause $\alpha$ is satisfied.
 For $0< \theta<\pi/2$, the encoding of T (true) and F (false) correspond to non-orthogonal qubit states, hence they are only weakly distinguished.
 This implies that different $\hat{P}_{\alpha}(\theta)$ do not commute in general.
-Nevertheless, they all commute in the solution space, i.e., in the simultaneous 0-eigenstate of all $\hat{P}_{\alpha}(\theta)$.
+Nevertheless, the solution space is a common 0-eigenspace of all the $\hat{P}_{\alpha}(\theta)$.
 Thus, after mapping a classical $k$-SAT problem instance onto the $k \cdot m$ parameters $l_{\alpha_i}$, the instantaneous 0-eigenvalue ground subspace of the operator $\hat{O}(\theta)$ at any given $\theta>0$ would then characterize the corresponding $k$-SAT solutions, if there are any.

-In the remainder of this paper, we analyze the state evolution assuming that $\hat{O}(\theta)$ does feature a simultaneous 0-eigenvalue and we denote $\hat{\Pi}_0(\theta)$ as the projector onto the corresponding subspace.
+In the remainder of this paper, we analyze the state evolution assuming that the $k$-SAT instance does have a solution, implying that $\hat{O}(\theta)$ does feature a simultaneous 0-eigenvalue and we denote $\hat{\Pi}_0(\theta)$ as the projector onto the corresponding subspace.

 In the decision version of $k$-SAT \cite{calabro, Vazirani}, i.e.,~where one asks whether a 0 eigenvalue solution exists or not for a given instance, the above analysis suffices to characterize our ability to provide an arbitrarily accurate answer.
 Indeed, by the definition of NP, any proposed solution can be efficiently verified \cite{Cook_1971, Karp_1972, Levin_1973}.
 When the instance has no solution, any trial will fail.
 When the instance has a solution and we have performed successful Zeno dragging, there is a high probability --- say $\xi$ --- to sample a state that does satisfy the instance; by trying several times, the probability to never observe a valid sample decays exponentially.
 In other words, by declaring ``instance has no solution'' if we have seen none after $\varpi$ trials, we correctly solve the problem with probability $1-(1-\xi)^\varpi$.
 Therefore, the only critical value here is the probability $\xi$ of successful Zeno dragging for $k$-SAT instances that do have a solution.
 To be useful, $\xi$ should be significantly larger than the probability $D_\mathrm{sol}/2^n$ of uninformed random sampling when the instance has $D_\mathrm{sol}$ solutions; typically, there are hard instances with $D_\mathrm{sol}=O(1)$ \cite{calabro, Vazirani}.